+Application . т Applied

-Application : Applied
+Application • Applied

-Explanation on application of the practice ••• The Chairman helms the Board of Directors.
-He leads the Board and ensures its smooth and effective functioning.
+Explanation on : The Chairman helms the Board of Directors.
+He leads the Board and

+application of the ensures its smooth and effective functioning.

+practice g

+praotioc The responsibilities of the Chairman are set out in the Board Charter

 The responsibilities of the Chairman are set out in the Board Charter,

 which is published on the Company's Website.

-Explanation for departure :
+Explanation for :

+departure

+-

-quired to complete the columns below.
+Large companies are i rec quired to complete the columns below.
 Non-large companies are

-encouraged to complete un e columns below.
+encouraged to complete t the columns below.

+,

-Measure :
+Measure

+ivicasure .

-Timeframe :
+Timeframe : Timeframe :